bhopals/functional-javascript/README.md

 # Functional Javascript Concepts

-## 1.Functional Programming in simple terms
+## 1. Functional Programming in simple terms

 ROBERT C. MARTIN
 > The first rule of the functions is that they should be small.
 The second rule of the functions is they should be smaller than that.